 What is Oligoovulation?

-Oligoovulation is a medical term to describe irregular ovulation.
+Oligoovulation is a medical term to describe irregular or infrequent ovulation.
 Normally ovulation occurs 14 days before a period bleed.

 Oligoovulation differs from anovulation, which is when there is no egg release from the ovaries and, as such, a woman is not ovulating.
 The ovaries of women with oligoovulation are releasing eggs, but they do so either too early or too late.